shreekrishnaacharya/laravel-rbac/README.md

     ```

 *Notes:* If you want to design you custom view for landing page of rbac.
-You can define you own route insted of `http://localhost:8000/skrbac/home` and have a div element with id route and load js file
+You can define you own route insted of `http://localhost:8000/skrbac/home` and have a div element with id and load js file.
+ID of div element must be `root`
 Example :
 Your custom blade file mycustomrbac.blade.php
 ```bash